 - The parent who works while the other stays home shouldn’t expect to simply lie on the couch.
 Staying home with kids is work, and if the stay-at-home parent isn’t relaxing on the couch just yet, the other one shouldn’t either.

-- Fathers should take advantage of his work’s paternity leave.
+- Fathers can take advantage of their work’s paternity leave.
 Fathers who took extensive paternity leave, especially when alone with the baby, bonded with their babies more and therefore built stronger relationships with them down the line.

 Imagine taking a weekend off to be with your girlfriends.
 Your husband will be home with the kids.
 Would he know what to do?